A Canadian Outdoor Adventure, Canoeing The Grand River In Paris – Estimated reading time: 9 minutes

 Good to Know About Canoeing The Grand River

-3) You’ll stay at the Waterfront Hotel in downtown Burlington.
+2) You’ll likely stay at the Waterfront Hotel in downtown Burlington.
 Breakfast is included each day.

 3) Check out other accommodation options in Burlington.

 4) On Friday night, I ate dinner at the Beaver & Bulldog located within the hotel itself.
 Once the restaurant closes, it turns into a happening hot spot for locals.
 Seemed to cater towards a mature crowd.
 On Saturday, we had dinner at the Water Street Cooker.

 5) If you’re looking into other local activities while in and around Toronto, book a tour.